 Fund Flow Statement in Brief

-A balance sheet states the position of the company as on a particular date whereas a fund flow statement reflects the inflow and outflow of funds over two balance sheet dates.
+A balance sheet states the position of the company as on a particular date whereas a fund flow statement is a statement reflects the inflow and outflow of funds over two balance sheet dates.
 Since fund flow is a statement which shows the flow of funds over two periods, it is also called as a statement of changes in financial position.
-This statement simply shows the changes in the working capital of the company.
+It shows the sources and application of funds of a particular company.
+This statement simply shows the increase in working capital or decrease in working capital of the company.

 Advantages and Disadvantages of Fund Flow Statement